-2. Gently scrub your body, hands, and feet with Cure Apothecary’s Body Scrub.
+2. Gently scrub your body, hands, and feet with a body scrub, we love Grown Alchemist's Smoothing Body Exfoliant because it is thick and creamy in the best way.
 Pay special attention to areas that accumulate dry skin like elbows and heels.

 3. Rehydrate your skin with a rich, luxurious body cream like Apoterra’s Rose + Violet Leaf Body Butter.